Abusive Offshore Tax Avoidance Schemes - Talking Points

 10. Related-party loans

-- Abusive schemes usually create structures that make it appear a nonresident alien or foreign entity is the owner of assets and income, when in fact and substance, true ownership remains with a U.S. taxpayer.
+Abusive schemes usually create structures making it appear that a nonresident alien or foreign entity is the owner of assets and income, when in fact and substance, true ownership remains with a U.S. taxpayer.

 - Some of the most popular methods of repatriating funds include: